Bernoulli number: Early history

-The Swiss mathematician Jakob Bernoulli (1654–1705) was the first to realize the existence of a single sequence of constants B_{0}, B_{1}, B_{2},... which provide a uniform formula for all sums of powers.
+The Swiss mathematician Jacob Bernoulli (1654–1705) was the first to realize the existence of a single sequence of constants B_{0}, B_{1}, B_{2},... which provide a uniform formula for all sums of powers.

 The joy Bernoulli experienced when he hit upon the pattern needed to compute quickly and easily the coefficients of his formula for the sum of the cth powers for any positive integer c can be seen from his comment.
 He wrote: